monterojl/PML_Week4/PML Week 4 report.md

 validation <- trainingdata[-trainChunk,]
 ```

-We could also see the boxplot in appendix A showing this initial feeling.

 ### 3 Models creation
-We are going to create 3 different types of models.
+We are going to create 3 different types of models, and then analyze which is the accuracy of each of them.
+If needed, we could decide to combine several to obtain a new model with higher accuracy.

 Random Forest